ConnorSchicht/website/README.md

+# Website
-# website
+# This is the repository for my github pages website
-# This is a test for the moment
+# It is for my portfolio